Wald test: Test on a single parameter

 where $\operatorname{se}(\widehat\theta)$ is the standard error (SE) of the maximum likelihood estimate (MLE), the square root of the variance.
 There are several ways to consistently estimate the variance matrix which in finite samples leads to alternative estimates of standard errors and associated test statistics and p-values.
-The validity of still getting an asymptotically normal distribution after plugin-in the MLE estimator of $\hat\theta$ into the SE relies on Slutsky's theorem.
+The validity of still getting an asymptotically normal distribution after plugging in the MLE estimator of $\hat\theta$ into the SE relies on Slutsky's theorem.